makgill/deryk/test.md

 - [Database](/) of allegations of censorship, legal threats and cyber attacks against efforts to scale Bitcoin
 - [Bitcoin notebook](/) of marginalia on many topics
 - [Response](/) to the claim that I *was* behind the [@bitcoin](https://twitter.com/bitcoin) Twitter handle <small>30 August 2019</small>
+- Speculative timeline for [Satoshi Nakamoto](/) being involved in the early online gambling industry

 ## Personal Links